fortheusers/hb-appstore/README.md

 ## Compiling
 This program is written using [Chesto](https://github.com/fortheusers/chesto) and has dependencies on libcurl, libget, and zlib.
 The chesto and libget libraries are included in this repo as submodules.

-[Pre-compiled nightlies](https://nightly.link/fortheusers/hb-appstore/workflows/main/main) to download the latest nightly builds without signing in.
+Pre-compiled builds off the main branch can be downloaded [here](https://nightly.link/fortheusers/hb-appstore/workflows/main/main) without signing in.

 ### Instructions
 Detailed build instructions for specific platforms can be found in [Compiling.md](https://github.com/fortheusers/hb-appstore/blob/main/docs/Compiling.md).